 Sucralfate/Antacids may decrease the bioavailability of lansoprazole.
-Therefore lansoprazole should be taken at least 1 hour after taking these drugs.
+Therefore lansoprazole should be taken at least 1 hour after taking these medicinal products.

-No clinically significant interactions of lansoprazole with nonsteroidal anti-inflammatory drugs have been demonstrated, although no formal interactions studies have been performed.
+No clinically significant interactions of lansoprazole with non-steroidal anti-inflammatory medicinal products have been demonstrated, although no formal interactions studies have been performed.

 For lansoprazole no clinical data on exposed pregnancies are available.
 Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryonal/foetal development, parturition or postnatal development.